 Figure 4.
-SO_2 vertical distribution in km above sea level.
-The colours represent the mass of SO_2 , dark red represents values higher than the colour bar.
-Every column of the plot is generated from an IASI map (one every 12 hours).
-The top plot shows the data obtained from IASI maps.
-The middle plot is the top plot times the correction factor (to include SO_2 that statistically has been missed by the IASI measurements due to cloud above the plume).
-The bottom plot is the correction factor C(h).
+SO_2 vertical distribution in kilometres above sea level.
+The colours represent the mass of SO_2 , and dark red represents values higher than the colour bar.
+Every column of the plot is generated from an IASI map (one every 12 h).
+Panel (a) shows the data obtained from the IASI maps.
+Panel (b) is (a) times the correction factor (to include SO_2 that statistically has been missed by the IASI measurements due to cloud above the plume).
+Panel (c) is the correction factor C(h).